- Daniel Novák, PhD - group leader

 Tomáš Sieger, PhD - researcher

 Tomáš Sieger is a researcher at the Dept. of Cybernetics at the FEE, CTU and the Dept. of Neurology and Center of Clinical Neuroscience at the Charles University in Prague.
 He studied computer science at the Charles University in Prague and (bio)statistics at the Charles University and the University of Hasselt, Belgium.
-He received his PhD from FEE, CTU in 2014.
+He received his PhD from FEE, CTU in 2014, defending a thesis on Processing and Statistical Analysis of Single-Neuron Recordings.
 Focused on biomedical data analysis and modeling, he works primarily to understand the functioning of the human brain.
 He also buids models of flow-cytometry data and develops software for data analysis (he wrote idendro, an interactive dendrogram exploration tool, and contributed to ggplot2, a popular R data visualization package).
 He is/was leading TA for courses on Logic programming, Data mining, and Statistics.
 See his ResearchGate profile for more information.

 E-mail: tomas.sieger(at)seznam.cz, siegetom(at)fel.cvut.cz